The Dawn Patrol (1930 film): Casting

 Although Ronald Colman was originally to be cast as the lead actor in The Dawn Patrol, Barthelmess was offered by the studio.
-Paramount Publix Corp. also loaned Actor Neil Hamilton and writer Seton I. Miller for the film.
+Paramount Publix Corp. loaned Actor Neil Hamilton and writer Seton I. Miller for the film.

 Filming

 Principal photography began in February 1930, with exteriors shot at the Metropolitan Airport in Van Nuys, Newhall, and Sherwood Forrest in Southern California.